KatjaGlassConsulting/SAS/programs/example_compare/README.md

 ERROR: (complibs) No sort variable list determined for dataset ADAE
 ```

 This issue is a conflict due to the inclusion of the macros of the second toolkit.
-When including the macros from Rowland only (or as last step), then the macro runs just fine apart from two warnings.
+When including the macros from Roland only (or as last step), then the macro runs just fine apart from two warnings.
 The resulting PROC COMPARE outputs can be checked.

 When working with SASAUTOS, the issue is not available, as the naming conflict only appears when some specific macros are included.
 In general it makes sense to either initialize just one toolkit at a time or rename all macros.
 You might want to check for naming conflicts first.